• Skip to primary navigation

 • Heat the olive oil in a nonstick skillet.
 Crumble the sausage and cook over medium heat about 5 minutes until cooked but not browned.
 Transfer sausage to a bowl and set aside.

-• Discard all but 1 tsp of the fat left in the skillet.
+• Discard all but 1 teaspoon of the fat left in the skillet.
 Add the garlic and fennel seeds and cook 2 minutes.
 Stir in the tomatoes, sun-dried toamatoes, tomato paste, salt, saffron, bay leaf and basil leaves.
 Return the sausage to the pot and simmer over medum-low heat, covered about 10 minutes.
 Stir occasionally.
 Uncover and cook 5 minutes more.

 Assembly